Tracking The Tropics: Tropical Storm Rene Moving Across Eastern Cabo Verde Islands

-MIAMI (CBSMiami) – Tropical Storm Rene is moving across the eastern Cabo Verde Islands.
+MIAMI (CBSMiami) – Tropical Storm Rene is moving across the central and western Cabo Verde Islands.

-At 11 p.m.
-Monday, the center of the system was about 45 miles west of the Cabo Verde Islands.
+At 5 a.m.
+Tuesday, the center of the system was about 40 miles south-southeast of Santo Antao, Cabo Verde Islands.

-On the forecast track, the center of Rene will pass over the central Cabo Verde Islands this morning and over the western Cabo Verde Islands this afternoon.
+On the forecast track, the center of Rene will pass over the central and western Cabo Verde Islands on Tuesday, and then move away from the islands Tuesday night.

 Maximum sustained winds are near 40 mph with higher gusts.

-Little change in strength is expected Monday night, followed by gradual strengthening tonight into Thursday, with Rene forecast to become a hurricane in two or three days.
+Little change in strength is expected on Tuesday, followed by gradual strengthening Tuesday night into Thursday, with Rene forecast to become a hurricane in a couple of days.

 Tropical-storm-force winds extend outward up to 45 miles from the center.